Notes for Applicants

 Personal Accident and Medical Insurance / Travel Insurance

-It is mandatory for non-local students to have sufficient insurance coverage throughout their entire study period at CityU.
-Your insurance policy should include but not limited to coverage for travel, personal injury, medical (accident and non-accident), hospitalisation and emergency evacuation / repatriation.
-You are also strongly advised to take out insurance policy that will cover strike, riot, civil commotion, and the pandemic COVID-19.
+It is mandatory for non-local students to have suitable and adequate insurance throughout their entire study period at CityU.
+Your insurance policy should include but not limited to coverages for travel, personal accident, medical expenses (accident and non-accident), hospitalisation and emergency evacuation / repatriation.
+You are also strongly advised to take out insurance policies that will cover strike, riot, civil commotion, and the diseases including but not limited to the COVID-19.
 For further information, please consult our GEO.

 Multiple Applications